knallle/ksvensson-nu/src/posts/installing-python-3-on-mac/installing-python-3-on-mac.md

 python3 ./<script_name>.py
 ```

-_(Note that, as with pip, a training '3' is added to 'python' to explicitly state that the program is for Python 3.x)_.
+_(Note that, as with pip, a trailing '3' is added to `python` to explicitly state that the program is for Python 3.x)_.

 ## Configure all standard Unix variables for Finder launch
 In order to have correctly working Unix environment variables for Python programs launched from the Finder, the file `~/.MacOSX/environment.plist` has to be created.
 Details can be found in Apple's Technical Document [QA1067](https://developer.apple.com/library/archive/qa/qa1067/).